captain-corgi/vcd-superclaude/docs/overview.md

-# Multi-Agent System
+# Multi-Agent System Overview

-A hierarchical multi-agent system built with Go for automated data collection and report generation from Jira, Slack, and GitHub.
+A hierarchical multi-agent system built with Genkit Go for automated data collection and report generation from Jira, Slack, and GitHub.

 ## 🎯 Project Vision